laipn/company-fit/README.md

 Decent interview questions will ask questions demanding they know *how* a thing works. e.g. What tools would you use to verify a network link is down?
 Good interview questions will ask questions demanding they know *why* a thing was built the way it is, shortcomings and tradeoffs. e.g. What network protocols should be used if you want to design a network link for high-frequency trading?

-When interviewing, selecting for peopele who understand **why** is critical.
+When interviewing, selecting for people who understand **why** is critical.
 Consider ths following:

 > “There [is] a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, ‘I don’t see the use of this; let us clear it away.’
 To which the more intelligent type of reformer will do well to answer: ‘If you don’t see the use of it, I certainly won’t let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it.’” -- G.K.
 Chesterton